timweri/cheetsheat/README.md

 -  Append to the longest **active** subsequence by checking `tail < v`.
 -  Otherwise, find the longest subsequence where we can replace the tail where `v < tail` because having `v` as tail guarantee longer subsequence with the same prefix.

+A is now a sorted array.
+Use binary search to find the right tail.

 Complexities:
 - Time: `O(n log n)`
 - Space: `O(n)`